chalkan3/chalkan3/README.md

 ## Hi there 👋

 ## 🧙 About Me
-My name is igor I love developing new applications, modeling and doing the SRE part.
+My name is igor.

+I love developing new applications, modeling and doing the SRE part.

 I am in love with golang, I have developed since the language was still premature!

+## 🎩 Proficiency

+- 🧬 My activities in the area that I feel most comfortable working with are multi-threads or distributed and parallel computing
+- ⛓ Automate everything when possible

 ## 🔭 Current Work
  I’m currently working at @O2B - Developer/Devops/SRE